genebean/vagrant/README.md

 The script will prompt for a valid CB version and the ammount of memory you want on your Vagrang box

+#### Automated Install

+You can pass the CB version and memory size to the shell script